jacubero/aws-architect-associate/docs/network.rst

 Method 2
 ^^^^^^^^

 Another method is to configure a route inside the EC2 and redirects it to another EC2 instance inside the same subnet.
-The latter EC2 instance sends the traffic to the default gateway (``+1`` of subnet network) and its routing table has the entry for destination ``0.0.0.0/0`` pointing to the Internet Gateway.
+The latter EC2 instance sends the traffic to the default gateway (``+1`` of subnet network) and its route table has the entry for destination ``0.0.0.0/0`` pointing to the Internet Gateway.
 The responsible for translating the private address of the EC2 to the public address is the Internet Gateway.

 .. figure:: /networks_d/method2.png
    :align: center